-From steakhouse favourites to the original old-school no-frills diners of previous generations, these establishments have stood the test of time.
+From fave steakhouses to old-school diners and classic global cuisine hangouts, these establishments have deliciously stood the test of time.

-Being the revolving restaurant at the top of Toronto’s biggest tourist attraction, the 360 at the CN Tower didn’t have to be a good restaurant.
-But it is as much a must for locals as visitors.
+Being the revolving restaurant at the top of Toronto’s biggest tourist attraction, 360 The Restaurant at the CN Tower didn’t even have to be a good restaurant.
+But it is, and as much a must for locals as visitors.

-There are a lot of great steakhouses in town, but this is the stone-cold classic.
+There are a lot of great steakhouses in town, but Barberian's Steak House is the stone-cold classic.
 Founded in 1959 by Harry Barberian and not one tchotchke on the wall or book in the upper private dining room has been changed since.

 There were certainly diners in Toronto before Fran’s, but when Francis Deck opened his 10 stools at Yonge & St. Clair in 1940, it became the standard by which all other diners were judged.
 And as a result, it’s survived the decades.
-The original’s gone, but there are several locations, the most established of which is on College Street just west of Bay Street.
+The original location is gone but you can find the most established location on College Street just west of Bay Street.

-Known for its curvaceous statuary, Toronto’s most famous Dalmatian restaurant started as a Yorkville coffeehouse in the 60s where acts like Harry Belafonte, Nana Mouskouri, Gordon Lightfoot and even Liberace would play, before it moved a couple of blocks north into its current Victorian digs.
+Known for its curvaceous statuary, Joso's is Toronto’s most famous Dalmatian restaurant.
+It started as a Yorkville coffeehouse in the 60s where acts like Harry Belafonte, Nana Mouskouri, Gordon Lightfoot and even Liberace would play, before it moved a couple of blocks north into its current Victorian digs.

 The walls are filled with pictures of the film festival celebs who have made the high-end Italian Sotto Sotto an annual stop since the 80s.

 Classic massive-menu’d, shared round-table, pan-Chinese spot.
-They call themselves a seafood place, but there are as much BBQ and noodles and chicken and pork and duck feet as there are squids and abalone.
+House of Gourmet calls itself a seafood place, but there is as much BBQ and noodles and chicken and pork and duck feet as there are squids and abalone.

-The restaurant that introduced Toronto to Vietnamese food, and is still the go-to for everything but banh-mi.
-Regulars scribble their favourite numbered dishes down on the slip without even bothering with the menu (mine’s 19A).
-Find a second location in Mississauga.
+Pho Hung is the restaurant that introduced Toronto to Vietnamese food and is still the go-to for everything but banh-mi.
+Regulars scribble their favourite numbered dishes down on a paper order slip without even bothering with the menu (mine’s 19A).

-Everyone’s favourite Old Chinatown dim sum place, on Spadina since before most Torontonians could tell their har gow from their siu mai.
+Everyone’s favourite (including Domee Shi, director of Disney Pixar's Turning Red), Rol San is an Old Chinatown dim sum place on Spadina from before most Torontonians could tell their har gow from their siu mai.

 There are diners, and then there are counter diners.
 What you see is what you get at Vesta Lunch, and what you get is greasy and fast and perfect.
 “Reputable,” as the sign says, “since 1955.”
 Also, open 24 hours.

 There’s some dispute as to whether this is Toronto’s oldest pub.
 Founded in 1833, it’s been there longer than the Wheat Sheaf (see below), but it closed for a while in the middle there.
-One of the most popular patios on Queen West, it’s where you want to get your first beer on a sunny afternoon.
+One of the most popular patios on Queen West, Black Bull is where you want to get your first beer on a sunny afternoon.

-Home of what is probably Toronto’s finest wine list, it’s also the place to get your steak frites, duck confit and other bistro standards you can, just like in France, order without having to look at the menu.
+Home of what is probably Toronto’s finest wine list, Le Select Bistro is also the place to get your steak frites, duck confit and other bistro standards.
+You can, just like in France, order without having to look at the menu.
 If it’s a classic, they make it and make it well.

-With its lovely back patio, only accessible after descending into an underground labyrinth that’s been a rite of passage for Torontonians since it was added in 1984 (six years after it opened), it’s known for its baked-in quirk.
+With its lovely back patio, only accessible after descending into an underground labyrinth that’s been a rite of passage for Torontonians since it was added in 1984 (six years after it opened), Queen Mother Café is known for its baked-in quirk.
 Despite its name, the menu is a Sri Lankan-Italian-Thai-Laotian hybrid.

-The Kids in the Hall got their start here, and Amy Winehouse and Adele have both played the famous back room.
+The Kids in the Hall got their start here, and Amy Winehouse and Adele have both played the famous back room at Rivoli.
 It’s got a huge pool hall on the second floor, and the food is another made-in-Toronto mix of Southeast Asian, Indian, Italian and Tex-Mex.

-With at least one break in 2019 for a renovation, this place has been serving beer to Torontonians since 1846, making it the longest (almost) continuously operating pub in the city, and home of one of the earliest versions of Toronto wings.
+With at least one break in 2019 for a renovation, Wheat Sheaf Tavern has been serving beer to Torontonians since 1846, making it the longest (almost) continuously operating pub in the city, and home of one of the earliest versions of Toronto wings.

 When this restaurant, bar and boutique hotel opened in 2004, it set a literati-glitterati tone that West Queen West has been following ever since.
-For the full scene, get a drink at the Sky Yard, the Drake’s second-storey rooftop bar.
+For the full scene, get a drink at the Sky Yard, the Drake Hotel’s second-storey rooftop bar.

-Open since 1932, this large 24-hour diner on what used to be the city’s southwest outskirts is one of the places you can’t leave Toronto without visiting at least once.
+Open since 1932, The Lakeview Restaurant is this large 24-hour diner on what used to be the city’s southwest outskirts.
+It is one of the places you can’t leave Toronto without visiting at least once.
 (And if you do go just once, at least one of you has to have the club sandwich made with Cornflake-crusted chicken.)

-Where the ladies who lunch have had their suppers since 1980.
+Scaramouche is where the ladies who lunch have had their suppers since 1980.
 Where celebrity Canadian chefs like Jamie Kennedy and Michael Stadtlander got their starts, and where you go for filet mignon and asparagus done like your parents would have expected it to be done.
-The attached Pasta Bar is a way to experience the spot without spending quite so much money.
+The attached Pasta Bar is a way to experience the spot if you want to spend less.

-Underground, blink-and-you-miss-it, one of Toronto’s earliest brewpubs, with pool tables, coffee porter and antojitos.
+Underground, blink-and-you-miss-it, C’est What? is one of Toronto’s earliest brewpubs, with pool tables, coffee porter and antojitos.
 It’s one of the easiest, cheapest good times in the city.

 You can get fish and chips at any of Toronto’s hundred pubs, and it’ll be good at almost every one of them.
-But if you’re a fan of the form, you’ll want to stop by Duckworth’s, where they’ve been frying up the place (and haddock, and halibut) since 1929.
+But if you’re a fan of the form, you’ll want to stop by Len Duckworth Fish & Chips, where they’ve been frying up the place (and haddock, and halibut) since 1929.

 They say they’re the oldest Indian restaurant in the city, and they probably are.
 In the heart of Little India since 1976, Moti Mahal is a pan-Indian spot and an ideal introduction to a neighbourhood you should be spending some time in.

-West Toronto has been having its birthdays, weddings and anniversaries at The Old Mill hotel, spa and restaurant since 1914.
+West Toronto has been having its birthdays, weddings and anniversaries at The Old Mill Toronto Hotel & Spa and restaurant since 1914.
 This little green river valley enclave you’d think couldn’t possibly be part of the city has been a gathering spot for centuries, where Indigenous Canadians fished, and where European settlers built their first lumber mills in 1800.